Leo Tanaka: Reintroduction

 In April 2021, it was confirmed that Kano had reprised the role after he was photographed with other cast members entering the Neighbours studios.
 A publicist from the show told Digital Spy's Kilkelly that Kano returned to filming in March 2021 for a "recurring guest role".
 The character's return scenes aired on 15 June 2021.
 The following month, Kano confirmed that Leo would be added back to the opening titles.
 When asked if he would like to stay on permanently, he said "Oh yeah, I'd absolutely love to.
 It's been so nice being back and working with everyone.
 I really love the storylines that we're doing.
 As an actor, you get to explore all these layers and levels of emotions.
 It's a really fun story to be part of and to see the wild things the writers and producers are coming up with.
 I'd love to stay – it doesn't feel like work at all."
 Of Leo's return to Erinsborough, Kano explained that he has been successful in New York, but some relationship issues has led to him wanting to come home and "reset".
 He also wants to look after David, who is expecting a baby with surrogate mother Nicolette Stone (Charlotte Chimes).
 Leo has heard stories about her from Paul and he wants to see for himself what she is like.
 Shortly after his arrival in Erinsborough, Paul offers Leo a job at Lassiters, but Leo him down in order to go into business with Paul's "nemesis" Pierce Greyson (Don Hany) instead.
 Kano told Inside Soaps Sarah Ellis that there is "a really interesting dynamic between these three men", especially as Pierce and Paul both have people they love involved with Nicolette.
 Kano said the men form "a secret alliance" in order to protect David and Chloe, who is dating Nicolette.

 Kano said that Leo is excited about becoming an uncle, but after meeting Nicolette, he instantly becomes suspicious of her and her motivations.
 When she makes some comments about the baby being hers and Chloe's, it raises some "red flags" with Leo.
 He wants to protect Chloe too and teams up with her former husband Pierce to keep her away from Nicolette.
-Kano explained to Ellis: "Leo buy into Pierce's vineyard, then hires Chloe to work there.
+Kano explained to Ellis: "Leo buys into Pierce's vineyard, then hires Chloe to work there.
 He finds a reason to stick around in Erinsborough, so that he can keep an eye on things.
 However, then as the storyline goes on, you start to see that Leo has a few skeletons in his closet that will come into play as well.
 That's why I was really drawn to this storyline, and to coming back to Neighbours."
 Another draw for Kano was the chance to work his former co-stars again, particularly Pengilly as they are close friends.
 He also enjoyed filming on-location at the vineyard.